Platon Oyunsky: Career

 Oyunsky became a member of the Russian Communist Party in March 1918.
 From 1921 to 1922 he served as Chairman of the Yakut Revolutionary Committee, and from 1923 to 1926 as the Chairman of the Central Executive Committee of the Yakut ASSR.

-Sleptsov was a Soviet Yakut statesman, writer, translator and champion of Yakuts language.
+Sleptsov was a Soviet Yakut statesman, writer, translator and champion of the Yakut language.
 In addition, he was seen as one of the founders of modern Yakut literature.
 He took part in creating the national written language and in culturally building the modern Yakut nation.
 Oyunsky was one of organizers of the Yakut Autonomous Republic, the Union of Writers of Yakutia, and the Language and Literature Scientific Research Institute.

 Oyunsky collected and published a number of Olonkho epic poems from the collected heroic epic poetry of the Yakuts.